bao-project/bao-docs/source/development/misra.rst

 Managing Stale Deviations
 *************************

-It is important to make sure the deviation records, and more specifically, annotations are up-to-date, that is, truly flagging an existing annotation and not an old, already gone one.
-Otherwise the code might become infested with stale annotations, making it difficult to discern what annotations are flagging a an active violation.
+It is important to ensure the deviation records, and more specifically, annotations are up-to-date, that is, truly flagging an existing annotation and not an old, already gone one.
+Otherwise, the code might become infested with stale annotations, making it difficult to discern what annotations are flagging an active violation.
 More importantly, a stale annotation must not be hiding a new violation for which a record or permit does not exist.

-Although some checker tools might have the capacity to flag when a stale annotation appears, code developers, reviewers and maintainers must always be attentive.
+Although some checker tools might be able to flag when a stale annotation appears, code developers, reviewers, and maintainers must always be attentive.
 If a modification changes or removes code that is under the effect of a deviation annotation, the same code submission should remove the deviation's annotations, and if no other mentions of the deviation exist, the